kudobuilder/kudo.dev/content/docs/cli/examples.md

 `kubectl kudo update --instance dev-flink -p param=value`

-### Upgrade Running Operator from One Version to Another
+## Upgrade Instance from One Version to Another

 Following the same example from the previous section, having a `dev-flink` instance installed, we can upgrade it to a newer version with the following command: